spiral/docs/queue/standalone.md

 The RoadRunner build with enabled jobs extension is available [here](https://github.com/spiral/framework/releases).

 ## PHP Worker
-You would have to create a PHP worker in order to consume tasks from the queue.
+You would have to create a PHP worker to consume tasks from the queue.
 The primary class you have to implement is `Spiral\Jobs\HandlerRegistryInterface` which is responsible for providing job handler for a given job type.

 For our purposes, we can use `Spiral\Jobs\Registry\ContainerRegistry` which can automatically convert job name into the class name and request class instance from the associated PSR-11 container.

-> We can use spiral container provided by `spiral/core`.
+> We can use a spiral container provided by `spiral/core`.

 ```php
 use Spiral\Jobs\Registry\ContainerRegistry;